ruo-mungai/tracking-3/README.md

 Things you may want to cover:

-* Ruby version
+- Ruby version.

-* System dependencies
+- System dependencies

 * Configuration